arash-bizcover/create-an-issue/issue-template.md

 ![#ff4500](https://via.placeholder.com/15/ff4500/000000?text=+) DEPLOY-TO-PRODUCTION

-*ℹ If this is the first time deploying for this project and labels don't exist, just create them with exact names above*
+*ℹ If this is the first time deploying for this project and labels don't exist, just create them with exact names as above. labels are at the right panel, there 👉*

 *🤖 This issue created automatically by request of user {{ payload.sender.login }}.*<br>
 *☎ Facing any problem contact DevOps Team*